2022–2026 mpox outbreak and pandemic in Taiwan

-The 2022–2023 mpox outbreak in Taiwan is a part of the larger outbreak of human mpox caused by the West African clade of the monkeypox virus.
+The 2022–2026 mpox outbreak and pandemic in Taiwan is a part of the larger outbreak of human mpox caused by the West African clade of the monkeypox virus.
 According to the Centers for Disease Control, Taiwan's first mpox case was reported on 24 June 2022.
+Through July 2025, mpox cases in Taiwan were classified as clade IIb.
+The first clade Ib case of mpox in Taiwan was identified in May 2026.

 Background

 An ongoing outbreak of mpox was confirmed on 6 May 2022, beginning with a British resident who, after travelling to Nigeria (where the disease is endemic), presented symptoms consistent with mpox on 29 April 2022.
 The resident returned to the United Kingdom on 4 May, creating the country's index case of the outbreak.
 The origin of several of the cases of mpox in the United Kingdom is unknown.
 Some monitors saw community transmission taking place in the London area as of mid-May, but it has been suggested that cases were already spreading in Europe in the previous months.